renyuneyun/solid-fuse/README.md

 > I would recommend to copy it to `config.toml`, which is ignore by git as specified in `.gitignore`, in case you want to do some commits

-At the moment, you have to log-in.
-Due to [limitations of `solid-file-python`](https://github.com/twonote/solid-file-python/pull/33), it only supports NSS.

 ### Run application

 Assume your configuration file is named `config.toml`, and you want to mount it under `/mnt/solid`, run the following command: